bghira/SimpleTuner/documentation/quickstart/FLUX.md

 # When training 'all+ffs', all attention layers are trained in addition to the feed-forward which can help with adapting the model objective for the LoRA.
 # - This mode has been reported to lack portability, and platforms such as ComfyUI might not be able to load the LoRA.
 # The option to train only the 'context' blocks is offered as well, but its impact is unknown, and is offered as an experimental choice.
+# - An extension to this mode, 'context+ffs' is also available, which is useful for pretraining new tokens into a LoRA before continuing finetuning it via `--init_lora`.
 export TRAINER_EXTRA_ARGS="${TRAINER_EXTRA_ARGS} --flux_lora_target=all"

 # If you want to use LoftQ initialisation, you can't use Quanto to quantise the base model.